 If you have been keeping your cat’s food and water together, it’s not the end of the world.
 Don’t make a sudden change, and remove the water.
 That will cause your cat stress.

 Instead, add a second, third and fourth water source in different locations.
-Eventually, you can remove the bowl next to their food altogether.
-Once your cat grows used to drinking elsewhere, they’ll barely even notice.
+Eventually, you can remove the bowl next to its food altogether.
+Once your cat grows used to drinking elsewhere, it’ll barely even notice.